 Flowing through your body, you have a well-orchestrated balance of cells in your blood that keep your body functioning at its best.
 Responding to your body's every move, your blood cells quickly adjust to provide adequate oxygen and nutrients to each of your body's cells, carry waste products away, and help you to ward off or heal illness and injury.

-Rushang Patel, MD, PhD hematologist and medical oncologist at AdventHealth Medical Group's Blood and Marrow Transplant Center, explains what multiple myeloma is as well as exciting treatments that are providing hope to those affected by this disease.
+We'll explain what multiple myeloma is as well as some exciting treatments that are providing hope to those affected by this disease.

 Multiple Myeloma Basics